 Sport Rehabilitation at St Mary's University provides a unique environment to study the subject with a broad interdisciplinary team of academics and clinical practitioners, with teaching and research interests across a broad spectrum of rehabilitation techniques and practices.

 The practical viva's form a significant part of the assessments due to the clinical nature of the programme.
-In addition, at Level 6 there is a 5,000 word research project to complete, as well as a formal clinical examination at the end of the degree.
+In addition, at level 6 there is an independent research project to complete, as well as a formal clinical examination at the end of the degree.

 - 92.6% of Sport Rehabilitation students are in professional employment, further study or both six months after graduation (HESA, DLHE 2015/16)

 - Highly qualified and experienced clinical academic staff